Minimal cover of high-dimensional chaotic attractors by embedded recurrent patterns: Introduction

-Now that large numbers of such coherent structures can be located in high-dimensional chaotic systems, the question is: how can we use this information to describe the structure of the attractor and dynamics on it?
-It is clear that there is a lot of redundancy in the data: coherent structures which are `close' to one another essentially give the same information about the structure and dynamics of the attractor in their neighbourhood.
+Now that large numbers of periodic orbits and other recurrent patterns can be located in high-dimensional chaotic systems, the question is: how can we use this information to describe the structure of the attractor and dynamics on it?
+There is a growing body of research that attempts to describe high-dimensional chaotic dynamics in terms of embedded unstable periodic orbits or other invariant structures.
+For weakly turbulent flows, examples are the works of Kawahara {\em et al.}~\cite{kawahara2012arfm}, Chandler and Kerswell~\cite{chandler2013jfm}, Budanur {\em et al.}~\cite{budanur2017jfm}, Graham and Floryan~\cite{graham2021arfm}.
+Among more abstract models related to spatiotemporal chaos, of note is the work of Maiocchi {\em et al.}~\cite{maiocchi2024phd} on the Lorenz'96 model.
+More generally, the knowledge of recurrent structures can be used for developing model-reduction and coarse-graining approaches to representing complex high-dimensional dynamical systems, e.g.,~via Markov chains~\cite{yalniz2021prl}, symbolic dynamics~\cite{yalniz2020cha}, principal manifolds~\cite{gorban2010ijns}, multiscale modelling~\cite{gorban2006book}.